Primary Research Projects

 Contingency in community assembly: priority and year effects in restoration (PRYER)

-Our lab is engaged in several projects designed to inform more effective ecological restoration:
+Our lab has engaged in several projects designed to inform more effective ecological restoration, including:

 The maintenance of biodiversity in a model system: Ant Coexistence and Competition in Africa (ACACIA)

-I have been a junior collaborator with Todd Palmer (University of Florida), Maureen Stanton (UC Davis) and Dan Doak (University of Wyoming) on a research project that gets at the conceptual heart of biodiversity conservation.
+With Todd Palmer (University of Florida), Maureen Stanton (UC Davis) and Dan Doak (University of Wyoming), we began a research project in 1998 that gets at the conceptual heart of biodiversity conservation.
 One of the central questions in ecology is, “Why are there so many species?”
 The success of conservation and restoration projects is measured most fundamentally as species richness, and yet we still have only a rudimentary notion of what limits species diversity within and among communities.
 Our ability to restore and maintain biodiversity is limited by our understanding of how nature itself maintains species diversity.
-We are studying mechanisms of species co-existence in a system of acacias and their symbiotic ants uniquely suited to experimental, descriptive, and modeling approaches- the four ant species that inhabit Acacia drepanolobium of Laikipia, Kenya (see ACACIA Publications, and also this external summary).
-This group is also studying the ecology of mutualisms in this system.
+We are studying mechanisms of species co-existence in a system of acacias and their symbiotic ants uniquely suited to experimental, descriptive, and modeling approaches- the four ant species that inhabit Acacia drepanolobium of Laikipia, Kenya.
+This research has since expanded to descriptive and experimental examinations of the ecology and evolution of mutualisms in this system.
+See ACACIA Publications, and also this external summary.

 The evolution of semelparity (and plant population biology)